Who is USCB America?

 USCB America Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassing phone calls, or failure to verify a debt.
-If you find yourself facing any of these situations with a debt collection agency, you should also consider filing a complaint.
+If a debt collector is harassing you, you may want to consider filing a complaint.

 Your Rights When Dealing with USCB America

-- It is a violation of federal law for USCB America to report inaccurate or incomplete information on your credit report.
+- It is a violation of federal law for USCB America to report inaccurate or incomplete information about you.

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.